 This belted trench coat is the reason why trench coats are as popular as they are.
-The ultimate trend-setter, this English trench coat has epaulettes, a double-breasted front fastening, belted waist, long sleeves, and mid-length style—all the things that we’ve come to associate with iconic trench coats.
+The ultimate trendsetter, this English trench coat has epaulets, a double-breasted front fastening, belted waist, long sleeves, and mid-length style—all the things that we’ve come to associate with iconic trench coats.

 Lemaire: Best men’s trench coat for spring

 Dressing for spring can be a nightmare.
-One minute it’s pouring with rain, the next the sun is out and the birds are singing.
+One minute it’s pouring rain, the next, the sun is out, and the birds are singing.
 Ensure you’re prepared for all eventualities with a coat that can do both, like this one by Lemaire, one of the best men’s white trench coats around.

 Dries Van Noten: Best men’s trench coat for autumn